-- Customers doesn’t bear any further costs towards hardware once paid for.
+- Customers don’t bear any further costs towards hardware once paid in full.

 - The quality of customer service is what counts, and while the contract indicates an assurance of it, the provider’s reputation for service matters.
 Azuga has been recently ranked as a Top 5 Fleet Management Provider with a high ranking for Customer Service as per Software Review of the Gartner Group.

-- Ultimately, the contract will be about what you get for what you pay and this is where an authentic ROI Calculator can help you gauge the actual worth for your investment in telematics.
+- Ultimately, the contract will be about what you get for what you pay, and this is where an authentic ROI Calculator can help you gauge the actual worth of your investment in telematics.

-- Include access to many apps via an integration engine that helps fleet managers easily improve fleet productivity.
+- Include access to many apps via an integration engine that helps fleet managers quickly improve fleet productivity.

-Finally, this isn’t just about the contract, it’s about the next-generation of technology.
-The tangled web of Black Box GPS will not feed you insurance discounts (seen the Progressive commercial ?) and other goodies from the oil changers and maintenance folks who all want your business….and are willing to give you a great price.
-In fact, there are predictions out there that Fleet GPS will be net zero cost to you by 2020.
+Finally, this isn’t just about the contract; it’s about the next generation of technology.
+The tangled web of Black Box GPS will not feed you insurance discounts (seen the Progressive commercial ?) and other goodies from the maintenance folks who all want your business….and are willing to give you a great price.
+In fact, Fleet GPS can often quickly pay for itself.
 Choose next-generation technology.